 All applicants for enlistment in the RDF are required to complete and sign a Consent Form that, pursuant to Section 8 of the Data Protection Act, 1988, will authorise An Garda Síochana to furnish the Defence Forces either, a statement that there are no convictions recorded against an applicant, or a statement of convictions, as the case may be.

-Applicants must be in good mental and bodily health, and free from any physical defect, abnormality, physiological condition or past history of serious illness likely to interfere with the efficient performance of their duties.
+All applicants found suitable at interview will be called to complete a medical examination.
+Applicant must be in good mental and bodily health and free from any physical defect, abnormality, physiological condition or past history of serious illness likely to interfere with the efficient performance of their duties.

 Once all the required Security and Medical checks have been completed satisfactorily, applicants can be attested into the RDF.
 This process involves swearing, or declaring an oath, and then signing a copy of the oath.
 At this stage the applicant is a member of the Reserve Defence Forces, and is issued with an army number and uniform over the next few weeks.